What are phyllodes tumours?

 Surgery

-If there are tumour cells at the edge of the removed healthy tissue, your surgeon will usually recommend another operation.
-They will usually remove more tissue from the area where the tumour is.
-This reduces the risk of any tumour cells being left behind, and the tumour growing back.
+After your operation, a doctor called a pathologist looks at the tissue that was removed under a microscope.
+If there are tumour cells at the outer edge of the surrounding healthy tissue, your surgeon will usually recommend another operation.
+They will usually remove more tissue from the same area.
+This reduces the risk of any tumour cells being left behind and the tumour growing back.

 Chemotherapy

 The drugs used to treat malignant phyllodes tumours are the same as those used to treat soft tissue sarcoma.
-This is because the cells that are abnormal in a phyllodes tumours are the same as the cells that are abnormal in soft tissue sarcomas.
+This is because the cells that are abnormal in phyllodes tumours are the same as the cells that are abnormal in soft tissue sarcomas.

 Clinical trials